Gastric Bypass in Mexico

 - Getting there is easy.
 Cities such as Tijuana lie just across the US-border.

 - You get to schedule your gastric bypass procedure sans any waiting periods involved.

-For information on gastric bypass in Cancun, Puerto Vallarta, and Guadalajara, contact us through the quote form on the right.
+For information on gastric bypass in Cancun, Tijuana, and Mexicali, contact us through the quote form on this page.